-- A. Cradles from single based stunts must have a spotter with at least one hand-arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - B. Cradles from multi-based stunts must have two catchers and a spotter with at least one handarm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - C. Dismounts to the performing surface must be assisted by an original base or spotter.
+- A. Cradles from single based stunts must have a spotter with at least one hand arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - B. Cradles from multi-based stunts must have two catchers and a spotter with at least one hand arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - C. Dismounts must return to the original base(s).